pydata/sparse/docs/operations.md

 Masks with either `False` or `True` fill values are supported without densifying either operand or listing the mask's implicit entries.
 GCXS uses a COO conversion for this operation.
-Combining sparse masks with other indices in one indexing operation, DOK masks, sparse integer indices, and assignment through a sparse mask are not supported.
+Combining sparse masks with other indices in one indexing operation, sparse integer indices, and assignment through a sparse mask are not supported.

 **Dense array indices**